yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 ![Deployment options](../media/deployment-methods.jpg)

-- Supports two methods of saving configuration option settings:
+Elastic Beanstalk Supports two methods of saving configuration option settings:
   - config files in YAML or JSON in `.ebextensions` folder
   - saved configurations created from a running environment or JSON option file

+Includes Auto Scaling Group to manage EC2 instances.
+You can modifiy the **launch configuration** to change the instance type, key pair, EBS, and other settings.
+You can include a YAML [environment manifest](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-cfg-manifest.html) in the root of the application source bundle to configure the environment name, solution stack and [environment links](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-cfg-links.html) to use.

 ---
 # OpsWorks
-- Infrastructure management platform based on Chef configuration management platform
+Infrastructure management platform based on _Chef_ or _Puppet_ configuration management platform

 ---
 # SNS